TL;DR

 - UI can feel clunky for teams new to the system.

-- Verdict: functional and framework-aligned, but less polished.
+- Verdict: functional and framework-aligned, but less polished and expensive.

 6. Bloom Growth (Formerly Traction Tools)